asteenerson/Homework/4_Pandas/Readme.md

-I discovered that there is a known issue with Jupyter notebooks not displaying correctly in GitHub.
+I discovered that there is an issue with python displaying '$' since this is a command in github. '$' in github does not allow the table data to display properly.
+To ensure the dataframes display correctly in github this you can escape the '$' command by instead typing'/$'
-Due to this I have added a zip file with my notebook as an ipynb file and as a html file to ensure you can see the my code and the dataframes correctly.

-Please let me know if you have any questions.
+'/$' will show up as '$' in Jupyter however in github it shows up as '/$'.
+Although there is a / in the table cell it atleast displayed the dataframe correctly.